 We Can All Do Something to End Veteran Homelessness

-VA is committed to ending Veteran homelessness by the end of 2015.
+VA is committed to ending Veteran homelessness.
 No one who has served our country should ever go without a safe, stable place to call home.

 The entire department has put its energy and resources into ending Veteran homelessness.
 VA's programs provide individualized, comprehensive care to Veterans who are homeless or at risk of becoming homeless.